TahaHussein-dotcom/mcp-encrypted-sqlite/README.md

 1. **Use encrypted passphrases** with AES-256-GCM encryption
 2. **Generate strong keys** using `PassphraseEncryption.generateKey()` (256 bits / 32 bytes)
 3. **Store encryption keys securely**: Use macOS Keychain (recommended on macOS) or secure secret storage
-4. **⚠️ Never store both encryption key and encrypted passphrase in the same configuration file** - Use wrapper scripts or environment variables to load the key securely (see [DOCKER_CONFIGURATION.md](DOCKER_CONFIGURATION.md) for details)
+4. **Never store both encryption key and encrypted passphrase in the same configuration file** - Use wrapper scripts or environment variables to load the key securely (see [DOCKER_CONFIGURATION.md](DOCKER_CONFIGURATION.md) for details)
 5. **Rotate keys periodically** - when rotating, re-encrypt all passphrases with the new key
 6. **Use different keys** for different environments (development, staging, production)
 7. **Never commit keys or encrypted passphrases** to version control